Discography — Bibliography — Blog

 In 1971 Chess Record published the next Chuck Berry album San Francisco Dues (Chess LP-50008 , September 1971).
 Besides the title song the album contains six new songs: Oh Louisiana, Let's Do Our Things Together, Your Lick, Festival, Bound to Lose, and Bordeaux in My Pirough.
 In addition there is a spoken poem called My Dream.
 And Chess included two recordings from the original Chess era: Lonely School Days (from the Chess single 1963) and Viva Rock & Roll (previously unpublished).

 1972 saw the best selling Chuck Berry album ever.
 Like other old-time Rock 'n' Roll stars Chuck Berry went to London to record with well-known contemporary artists.
 As Tim Lewis's perfect fold-out cover and the record number indicate, The London Chuck Berry Sessions (Chess LP-60020, October 1972) had been intended as a double album.
 It was released as a single LP, though, with two very different sides: One side recorded in the studio containing the classic Mean Old World as well as Chuck's own Let's Boogie, I Will Not Let You Go, London Berry Blues, and I Love You.
 The album's other side contains excerpts from a live performance at the Lanchester Arts Festival.
 Here we hear Chuck perform Reelin' & Rockin', My Ding-A-Ling, and Johnny B. Goode.
 All three were (heavily edited) also published as 45 rpm singles, with the single edit of My Ding-A-Ling becoming Number One in the charts.
+Collectors should note that there are at least four differently edited versions of Reelin' and Rockin' published on 45s in the US, the UK, Italy, and France.
 The London Chuck Berry Sessions has been re-issued on CD (MCA CHD-9295 ).
 Additional live recordings from the Lanchester Arts Show were released in 2010.

 In 1973 Chess Records (now a division of GRT Corp.) added the album Bio (Chess LP-50043 , August 1973).
 In addition to the title track Bio the record contains six new recordings: Hello Little Girl Goodbye, Woodpecker, Rain Eyes, Aimlessly Driftin', Got It And Gone, and Talkin' About My Buddy.
 Most of these were recorded with Chuck Berry backed by Elephant's Memory.

 Bio was also released on various different 45 rpm singles.
-Two of these versions are quite interesting for the Chuck Berry collector.
-In the US (Chess 2140) and Germany (Bellaphon BF 18214) Bio was coupled with a live version of Joe Turner's Roll 'Em Pete.
+Some of these versions are quite interesting for the Chuck Berry collector.
+In the US (Chess 2140) an edited version of the album track was used for the 45 rpm release, which is only available on this single.
+Both in the US and in Germany (Bellaphon BF 18214, non-edited) Bio was coupled with a live version of Joe Turner's Roll 'Em Pete.
 This recording had been taken from the show used for The London Chuck Berry Sessions, though heavily edited.
 This song had not been re-issued on LP or CD until 2010.

 In the UK (Chess 6145027) Bio was coupled with a live version of South of the Border.
 This recording was taken from a TV show made for BBC Television.
 The complete show is available on bootleg records and CDs (see below).
 Chess France released the coupling Bio b/w Hello Little Girl Goodbye (Chess CH 26006).